nash5202/FIN_meta_analysis/README.md

 # Mixture inverse-normal (mixIN) method for meta analysis
 Mixture inverse-normal method for meta-analysis of RNA-seq data.

 This repository contains an implementation of mixture inverse-normal (mixIN) method for meta-analysis of multiple but related RNA sequencing (RNA-seq) studies.
-The current code demonstrates the method for combination of p-values from two different real glioblastoma RNA-seq studies.
+The current code demonstrates the method for combination of p-values from two different real glioblastoma RNA-seq studies and can be adapted to any number of RNA-seq gene expression studies.

 ## Published article
 xxxxxxxxxxxxxxxxxxxxxxxxxxxxx